API Reference

 Extract the congestion component of LMPs for analysis.

-The congestion component captures price differentiation due to binding flow and angle constraints, with the reference bus congestion component equal to zero.
+The congestion component captures price differentiation due to binding flow and angle constraints.
+Only the non-reference rows are populated, so every energized island reference bus has a congestion component of exactly zero.

 Returns